BirdeeHub/nixCats-nvim/README.md

   - This is still your scheme. (just remember to change your $EDITOR variable, the reason why is explained below in the section marked `Attention:`)

-This project is a heavily modified version of the wrapNeovim/wrapNeovimUnstable functions provided by nixpkgs, to allow you to get right into a working and full-featured setup as quickly as possible without making sacrifices in your nix that you will need to refactor out later.
+This project is a heavily modified version of the wrapNeovim/wrapNeovimUnstable functions provided by nixpkgs, to allow you to get right into a working and full-featured setup based on your old configuration as quickly as possible without making sacrifices in your nix that you will need to refactor out later.

-The first main feature is the nixCats messaging system, which means you will not need to write ANY lua within your nix files if you don't want to, and thus can use all the neovim tools like neodev that make configuring it so wonderful when configuring in your normal ~/.config/nvim
+The first main feature is the nixCats messaging system, which means you will not need to write ANY lua within your nix files (although you still can), and thus can use all the neovim tools like neodev that make configuring it so wonderful when configuring in your normal ~/.config/nvim

 Nix is for downloading and should stay for downloading.
 Your lua just needs to know what it was built with and where that is.